 Sinclair Oil Corporation

-Founded by Harry Sinclair in 1916, Sinclair Oil is a petroleum corporation that owns a myriad of fueling stations throughout the Midwest and Western parts of the United States.
-Sinclair Oil also has two refineries, one of which operated in Tulsa, Oklahoma.
+Sinclair Oil is a petroleum corporation that owns many fueling stations throughout the Midwest and Western parts of the U.S. Sinclair Oil also has two refineries, one of which operated in Tulsa.
 In 2009, Sinclair Oil sold the Tulsa refinery to the Holly Corporation.

-Some of the most common uses of asbestos in oil refineries include:
+Common uses of asbestos in oil refineries included:

 - Thermal insulation and insulation materials, such as pipes, gaskets, and conduits